game-de-it/XU_MINI_M/README_EN.md

 ```

-3. Execute `_Scan ScummVM Games` in the `ports` section of Emulationstation, and a file to start the game will be created in the `ScummVM` section.
+3. Execute `_Scan ScummVM Games` in the `tools` section of Emulationstation, and a file to start the game will be created in the `ScummVM` section.
    - If `_Scan ScummVM Games` is missing, it should be automatically created upon rebooting the OS.
 4. Execute `Beneath a Steel Sky (sky)` in the `ScummVM` section to start the game.